- Clearer Thinking Team

 List of the most common cognitive biases

-Here, we list the most common cognitive biases.
+Here, we list many of the most common cognitive biases.
 We strongly recommend reading the second part of this article, where we answer popular questions and clarify common misunderstandings about the topic.

 Ambiguity Effect

 The Ambiguity Effect is a cognitive bias whereby people who are faced with a decision tend to pick an option for which they know the probability of a good outcome, rather than an option for which the probability of a good outcome is unknown or ambiguous.
-Even if the known probability is low and picking it isn't the best strategy.
+This may occur even if the known probability is low and picking it isn't the best strategy.

 Anchoring Bias

-Anchoring Bias occurs when a person's expectation about one thing is affected by something they saw, heard, or thought before.
-In other words, it occurs when a person relies too heavily on a specific piece of information to govern their thought process.
+Anchoring Bias occurs when a person's expectation about one thing is affected by something mostly or entirely irrelevant they saw, heard, or thought before, such as an irrelevant number.
+In other words, it occurs when a person's beliefs or behaviors are influenced by a specific piece of information far more than they should be given how much evidence that information actually provides.

 Examples